Homemade Strawberry Ice Cream

 - Heavy cream – The higher the fat, the creamier your ice cream.
 For example, I use 38% fat content to make my whipping cream.

-- Condensed milk - Condensed milk is sweetened, which is why we do not add any additional sugar.
+- Condensed milk – Condensed milk is sweetened, so we do not add additional sugar.
 You can also use homemade condensed milk.

-- Vanilla - Condensed milk usually has vanilla.
-But, some additional teaspoons vanilla extract just makes the flavors better.
+- Vanilla – Condensed milk usually has vanilla.
+But some additional teaspoons of vanilla extract just make the flavors better.

-- Strawberries - You use fresh strawberries or frozen strawberries.
-You can make a smooth puree in the food processor or leave it chunky using a potato masher or fork.
-For smooth clean color and texture pass the puree through a fine-mesh strainer.
-To enhance the flavor of strawberries you can make a strawberry reduction by cooking the puree in a medium saucepan over medium-low heat.
+- Strawberries – You can use fresh strawberries or frozen strawberries.
+You can also make a smooth puree in the food processor or leave it chunky using a potato masher or fork.
+For smooth, clean color and texture, pass the puree through a fine-mesh strainer.
+In addition, to enhance the flavor of strawberries, you can make a strawberry reduction by cooking the puree in a medium saucepan over medium-low heat.
 Stir until it coats the back of a wooden spoon.

-- In the large bowl of a stand mixer, with the paddle attachment, whip the heavy cream until almost stiff peaks.
+- In the large bowl of a stand mixer, with the paddle attachment, whip the heavy cream until it forms almost stiff peaks.

 Pro tip – I like to give it a gentle swirl just enough to combine and marble it.
 Alternatively, stir vigorously to blend it into a smooth strawberry pink color. - Pour into an ice cream storage container and freeze for at least 4 hours or overnight.